 Weyerhaeuser and Montreal-based Domtar, North America's third-largest maker of office paper, are combining assets in the production of paper for facsimile machines and photocopiers to reduce costs and balance North American output with demand.

 Sales at Weyerhaeuser's fine-paper business in 2006 were $3.3 billion, the company said.

 Weyerhaeuser said 284.1 million shares of the new Domtar Corp.
-(UFS) would be issued to Weyerhaeuser investors as part of the fine-paper merger.
+(UFS:US) would be issued to Weyerhaeuser investors as part of the fine-paper merger.